 First-party data collection and use will be a central theme

-Google is going to phase out third-party cookies for Chrome users by Q3 2024.
+Google phased out third-party cookies for Chrome users in Q3 2024.
 For advertisers, this means stricter data privacy norms and a necessity to focus on first-party data.

 How to cope with this?